-By definition, any day that requires us to be underway at sunrise is going to be a bad day.
+By definition, any day that requires us to be underway at sunrise starts off as a bad day.
 For two reasons, yesterday was one of those get-going-early days.
 First, we had some open water to cross and the predictors of such things told us the wind would increase as the morning unfolded.
-Second, we had no reservation in Little Current.
+Second, we had no slip reservation in Little Current.
 It’s take what you can get at the town docks, so we wanted to arrive early.
-Things picked up for us after an iced tea (homemade) and Mountain Dew (store-bought).
+Things significantly picked up for us after an iced tea (homemade) and Mountain Dew (store-bought).

 Little Current is on the east end of Manitoulin Island, which forms the southern border of the North Channel.
 Our last three stops in Canada will be on the island.
 The lighthouse is where you start worrying about the current.
 Depending on the wind speed, direction, and duration, boaters can face 6-knot current in either direction.
-Our docking confidence moves in inverse proportion to the wind and current.
+Little current it’s not, and our docking confidence moves in inverse proportion to things that push us around.
 We balked at the first slip assignment and landed on the face of a t-head.
 Whew.

 The island is pretty big to be connected to the mainland by a single bridge, but that’s the set up.
 The bridge swings for boats every hour and stays open for 15 minutes.
 That means 25% of the time people in cars curse at boaters like us.
 We timed it perfectly so didn’t have to wait.
 Or curse at the cars.

 Little Current also is yet another small sleepy town.
-The place to eat is Elliot’s.
-The food indeed was good, but the best part may have been the chance to quote the great Walter “Gib” Gibson: “You can’t name the kid Elliot.
+The place to eat apparently is Elliot’s.
+The food indeed at Elliot’s was good (especially the chippers), but the best part may have been the chance to quote the great Walter “Gib” Gibson: “You can’t name the kid Elliot.
 No. Elliot’s a fat kid with glasses who eats paste.”
 What a classic.
+The Sure Thing is grossly underrated.

 The sky was a bit ominous this morning, but off we went since the winds were acceptable.